erdemalkim/newhopearm/cm0/README.txt

+The codes in this directory are written by Philipp Jakubeit (phil.jakubeit@gmail.com).
+Please refer to him if you want to use this codes.

 This directory contains the first release of the Newhope key-exchange
 scheme optimized for the Cortex-M0 and the underlying ARMv6-M architecture.
 Further refered to as NH4CM0 inside this document.